Ozark Beauty Strawberry

 Large, flavorful, high yielding fruit; watch for the runners that spread; can plant in hanging baskets and containers too; resistant to leaf spot and scorch; extremely vigorous plant with deep roots; very hardy

-Ozark Beauty Strawberry is a perennial that is typically grown for its edible qualities.
+Ozark Beauty Strawberry is a perennial that is commonly grown for its edible qualities.
 It produces cherry red heart-shaped berries which are usually ready for picking from late spring to mid fall.
 This variety is considered an everbearing type of strawberry, which means that it will repeatedly produce fruit across most of the season.
 The berries have a sweet taste and a firm texture.

 The berries are most often used in the following ways: